agwadan/todo-api/README.md

   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="120" alt="Nest Logo" /></a>
 </p>

-This is a Todo API built with NestJS and TypeORM, designed to manage a simple Todo list.
+This is a Todo API built with NestJS designed to manage a simple Todo list.
 The API includes CRUD operations for managing Todo items, and it is fully documented with Swagger.

 ## Features
 - Create, Read, Update, Delete (CRUD) operations for Todos.